LucasJMO/E6Plus/prestige_classes/Duelist.md

 2   | 2   | 3 | 3 | 0 | Clever opportunist, combat reflexes, deflect arrows, grace
 3   | 3   | 3 | 3 | 1 | Skirmish +1d6, improved reaction +4

+**Weapon and Armor Proficiency**: The duelist is proficient with all simple and martial weapons, but no type of armor or shield.

 **Canny Defense**(Ex): When not wearing armor or using a shield, a duelist adds a +1 dodge bonus to AC per class level.
 If a duelist is caught flat footed or otherwise denied her Dexterity bonus, she also loses this bonus.

 **Improved Reaction**(Ex): A duelist gains a +2 bonus on initiative checks.
 At 3rd level this bonus increases to +4.
 This stacks with the bonus from the Improved Initiative feat.